Pearson-Higher-Ed/design/c/typography/v2.0.0-beta.6/index.md

       * `<abbr>`

   - type: section
-    name: Titles
+    name: UI Headings

   - type: two column
     text: |
-      Titles are very similar to labels except they demarcate a logical section or container of content.
-In the previous example, the course name would be a title.
+      UI Headings are very similar to UI Text except they demarcate a logical section or container of content.
+In the previous example, the course name would be a UI Heading.

-      Titles come in two types, *Page* and *Section*.
-Page titles typically only appear once per page and are designed to name the current page.
-Section titles are designed to name the modular components that might make up a page.
+      UI Headings come in two types, *Page* and *Section*.
+Page headings typically only appear once per page and are designed to name the current page.
+Section headings are designed to name the modular components that might make up a page.
     contents:
       - type: wide image
-        src: ./assets/title.example.png
+        src: ./assets/section.ui.heading.example.png
-        caption: Example section title usage.
+        caption: Example of Section UI Heading usage.
       - type: wide image
-        src: ./assets/page.title.example.png
+        src: ./assets/page.ui.heading.example.png
-        caption: Example page title usage.
+        caption: Example of Page UI Heading usage.

   - type: two column
     text: |
-      ### Page titles
+      ### Page UI Headings
-      Page titles come in two sizes, *Basic* and *Small*.
+      Page UI Headings come in two sizes, *Basic* and *Small*.
     contents:
       - type: wide image
-        src: ./assets/page.titles.sizes.png
+        src: ./assets/page.ui.heading.sizes.png
-        caption: Standard page title sizes.
+        caption: Standard Page UI Heading sizes.

   - type: two column
     text: |
-      ### Section titles
+      ### Section UI Headings
-      There are four different types of section title: *Basic*, *Bold*, *Small*, and *Large*.
+      There are four different types of section UI Headings: *Basic*, *Bold*, *Small*, and *Large*.
     contents:
       - type: wide image
-        src: ./assets/titles.sizes.png
+        src: ./assets/section.ui.heading.sizes.png
         caption: |
-          Standard title types in single and multiline versions.
+          Standard Section UI Heading types in single and multiline versions.

   - type: two column
     text: |
       ### Color Variants
-      Titles follow the same color guidelines as labels, using [Charcoal](/design/c/colors/v2.0.0-beta.4/#rd-charcoal) by default and [Medium Gray](/design/c/colors/v2.0.0-beta.4/#rd-medium-gray) as a secondary supplement.
+      UI Headings follow the same color guidelines as UI Text, using [Charcoal](/design/c/colors/v2.0.0-beta.4/#rd-charcoal) by default and [Medium Gray](/design/c/colors/v2.0.0-beta.4/#rd-medium-gray) as a secondary supplement.
 Prefer these, but use other colors where appropriate (make sure to pair with an accessible background).

       ### Allowed Inline Elements
-      In general, titles should not be styled beyond the basic styles listed above.
+      In general, UI Headings should not be styled beyond the basic styles listed above.
 If necessary, stick to the following list of inline elements.

       * `<em>, <i>`
       * `<small>`